conduktor/kafka-security-manager/README.md

 ## Extracting ACLs

-You can initially extract all your existing ACL in Kafka by running the program with the config `extract=true` or `export KSM_EXTRACT=true`
+You can initially extract all your existing ACL in Kafka by running the program with the config `ksm.extract.enable=true` or `export KSM_EXTRACT_ENABLE=true`

 Output should look like:
 ```